muratk3n/thirdwave/en/README.md

 ---

 Vacc dev was too slow.
 The delay gave time to the virus to mutate.
-Vacc clda been done in a month, two tops.
+Clda been done in a month, two tops.

 ---